uoaerg/wavemon/README.md

 to build and install the package.
 Type 'make uninstall' if not happy.
 Refer to the file `INSTALL` for generic installation instructions.

-To grant users access to restricted networking operations (e.g. reading WEP keys or performing scan operations), use additionally
+To grant users access to restricted networking operations (scan operations), use additionally
 ```
 	sudo make install-suid-root
 ```